TerenceJDew/support-api/README.md

 # support-api
-> This is the API for the Iterview Take home Assignment.
+> This is the API for the Interview Take home Assignment.

 This utilizes a SMTP server and a fake email to send the free coupon found in templates and an a MongoDB cloud instance in order to store and serve user submission data.
 I wanted to send over a Docker container but the Flask routine kept failing on installs.